ajryan/ajryan.github.com/source/_posts/2012-08-29-slightly-less-bad-estimates.markdown

 title: "Slightly Less Bad Estimates"
 date: 2012-08-27 14:09
 comments: true
-published: false
 categories: [development, estimation]
 ---

-## Estimating is hard

 Estimation in software development is notoriously difficult, and very frequently incorrect.
 As estimates are reported up the chain, they are routinely "rounded up," and are still regularly exceeded.
 I have even tried to develop standard ratios to apply to each developer's estimates that wore sometimes accurate, but still were not always reliable (e.g. Bob usually estimates 50% of reality, Tom usually estimates 110% of reality).
-There is very often some unexpected factor that causes an estimate to be off.
+There is very often some unexpected factor that causes an estimate to be off.<!--more-->

 ## Effort != schedule